 ABOUT THE MARTINOS CENTER IT INFRASTRUCTURE

-The Martinos Center IT support group consists of three full-time system staff
+The Martinos Center IT support group consists of three full-time and one part-time system managers

-specializing in Linux administration with some individual expertise in Windows
+specializing in Linux administration with varying expertise in Windows

 and OSX administration and web and database programming.
 The Center has over